 Preserving the confidentiality of deliberations of the promotion, tenure, and post-tenure review process is of utmost importance to the academy.
 Maintaining the confidentiality of the deliberations at all levels is a professional obligation of all review committee members.
 At no time are the comments, discussions, or votes of the committee to be discussed with the candidates or with others outside the review committee's membership.
+E-mail is not a confidential medium.

 IX.
-POST-TENURE REVIEW
+Post-Tenure Review